rargo/nvim-global/README.md

 ## ✨ Features

-nvim-global is a Neovim plugin that uses GNU global to generate tags, find symbol definitions, and find symbol references.
+nvim-global is a Neovim plugin that uses [Telescope](https://github.com/nvim-telescope/telescope.nvim) and GNU global to list symbol definitions and references.

 Supports multiple tag files.
 Useful for finding symbols defined in other projects, for example, in libraries, kernel header files.